bitovi/academy/src/dom/3-traversing-elements.md

 produces a function.

 The `traverse` function should be called for each element in the source collection.
-When calling `traverse`, it's `this` should be each element.
+When calling `traverse`, its `this` should be each element.

 The `traverse` functions should be able to return `null` and `element` or an array-like object of `elements`.